jekyll/jekyll/ESOF-docs/SRS.md

 <a name="description"/>
 ##Description
 Jekyll stands as a software able to read your markup files and process them into a static website.
 It is all based on your content, rather than databases or comment moderation.
-You can read more about Jekyll in our first: report https://github.com/jmepg/jekyll/blob/master/ESOF-docs/First%20report.md or directly on Jekyll website: https://jekyllrb.com/
+You can read more about Jekyll in our first report: https://github.com/jmepg/jekyll/blob/master/ESOF-docs/First%20report.md or directly on Jekyll website: https://jekyllrb.com/

 <a name="system_requirements"/>
 ##System Requirements